The Student (newspaper): EUSA censorship dispute

-In January and February 2013, "The Edinburgh University Students' Association" took out an interdict against The Student to stop them publishing a story rumoured to be related to Max Crema, an EUSA sabbatical officer.
+In January and February 2013, the Edinburgh University Students' Association took out an interdict against The Student to stop them publishing a story rumoured to be related to Max Crema, an EUSA sabbatical officer.

-On 26 February, ex-Features editor of the Student Cameron Taylor submitted two motions to EUSA, one a vote of no confidence against Max Crema and one a motion to censure James McAsh (President of EUSA), and after a Comment piece published in the Student explaining his actions, it was revealed that he was behind the anonymous Facebook page and blog 'Are you happy with EUSA?'.
+On 26 February, ex-Features editor of The Student, Cameron Taylor submitted two motions to EUSA, one a vote of no confidence against Max Crema and the other, a motion to censure James McAsh (President of EUSA).
+After a comment piece published in the Student explaining his actions, it was revealed that he had been behind the anonymous Facebook page and blog 'Are you happy with EUSA?'.
 An Emergency Special General Meeting was called for 6.30pm on Wednesday 6 March in George Square Lecture Theatre, to debate the two motions.
-The Student published an interview where editors Alistair Grant and Nina Seale interviewed both James McAsh and Max Crema about the actions they were being held accountable for.
+The Student published a story in which editors Alistair Grant and Nina Seale interviewed both James McAsh and Max Crema about the actions they were being held accountable for.
 On 1 March, student John Wallace submitted another motion to hold a vote of no confidence against James McAsh.
-Both motions fell well short of the two thirds majority required.
+Both motions fell substantially short of the two-thirds majority required.